Published December 26th, 2011

 The midcoast’s scenic coastline and cool ocean breezes continue to attract celebrities to this day, many of them escaping the big cities for private summer estates tucked into the area’s tranquil harbors and islands.
 Among the famous names “from away” with a soft spot for Maine are:

-John Travolta and Kelly Preston – The star of “Grease” and “Pulp Fiction” has been summering on Islesboro with his actress wife and family for years.
+John Travolta – The star of “Grease” and “Pulp Fiction” has been summering on Islesboro with his family for years.
 Rumor has it that fellow resident Kirstie Alley, Travolta’s co-star in “Look Who’s Talking,” convinced him to purchase a home on the secluded island.
 Today, Alley’s home is up for sale with a price tag of a cool $2.35 million.

 Don McLean – The classic rock singer-songwriter, best known for crooning the iconic “American Pie,” has a hilltop home just outside Camden.
 Called Lakeview, the Georgian-style house overlooks Megunticook Lake from two hundred private acres.